 Will My Customers Know It’s A Bot Sending Them The Email?

 Just like with the best AI chatbots, email bots can pull data from CRM, order management and other back-end business systems to provide personalized resolutions.
-While an email bot should never try to pass as a human, it can provide a human-like experience – accurately understanding the customer, providing a relevant and personal response, and picking up on sentiment.
+While an email bot should never try to pass as a human, it can provide a human-like experience – accurately understanding the customer, providing a relevant and personal customer service response, and picking up on sentiment.
 That being said, email bots should always have a seamless way to escalate a customer to a human agent based on the nature of their issue, their sentiment and other factors like customer profile status.

 Email Bots are the next big thing with customer support automation